randsina/dice_probability/README.md

 # Dice probability
 ### About
-N dice with faces from 1 to 6 is thrown.
+N dice with faces from 1 to 6 are thrown.
 Find the probability that the sum of the numbers on the faces will be equal to M.
 ### Usage
 ```sh
 bundle